Cluster Synchronization of Networks via a Canonical Transformation for Simultaneous Block Diagonalization of Matrices: Conclusions

 \section{Conclusions}

-In this paper we have studied cluster synchronization of networks and proposed a canonical transformation for simultaneous block diagonalization of matrices that we use to study stability analysis of the cluster synchronous (CS) solution.
+In this paper we have studied cluster synchronization of networks and proposed a canonical transformation for simultaneous block diagonalization of matrices that we use to study stability of the cluster synchronous (CS) solution.
 Our approach presents several advantages as it allows us to: (1) decouple the stability problem into blocks of minimal dimensionality, while preserving physically meaningful information; (2) study stability of the CS solution for both the cases of orbital and equitable partitions of the network nodes and (3) obtain a parametrization of the problem in a minimal number of parameters.

-Our algorithm is faster than others \cite{SA,siddique2018symmetry,Zhang2020} when applied to real network topologies and leads to a decomposition of the stability problem into a number of subproblems that preserve key physical properties of the original system (such as the `color' of the nodes).
+When applied to several real network toplogies, our algorithm is faster than the one proposed in \cite{Zhang2020} and leads to a decomposition of the stability problem into a number of sub-problems that preserve key physical properties of the original system (such as the `color' of the nodes).
 The main advantage of our canonical transformation is that it allows a parametrization of the stability problem in a small number of parameters.
-In particular, we show how the stability analysis for different networks can be studied in terms of these parameters and how changing the coupling strengths of a subset of connections is reflected in `localized' variations of these parameters.
+In particular, we show how the stability analysis for different networks can be studied in terms of these parameters and how changing the coupling strengths of a subset of connections is reflected in `localized' variations of these parameters. {With this paper, we provide a link to our code, which we hope will be used in conjunction with codes by other groups, such as e.g., \cite{Maehara2012Online} and \cite{Zhang2020}.}